2D Seiberg-like dualities for orthogonal gauge groups: Hori duality

 We comment on the irregular theories.
 For irregular choice of mod 2 theta angle the Witten index as the limit of the elliptic genus is generally not an integer.
 For example, when $ N $ is even (resp. odd) the $ O_+(2) $ theory is irregular for $ \theta=0 $ (resp. $ \theta=\pi $) and the Witten index from its elliptic genus can be obtained by replacing $ (-1)^{N+1} $ with $ (-1)^{N} $ in \eqref{EG_O(2)_N_kl}.
 We have

 The half-integer value can be understood as the contribution of bosonic zero mode parameterizing the non-compact Coulomb branch.
-We have checked that for irregular choice of the theta angle for the theories the elliptic genera do not match.
+We have checked that for irregular choice of the theta angle, the elliptic genera do not match for the potential dual pairs. .